oracle/docker-images/OracleGoldenGate/README.md

 ===============
 Sample Docker build files to provide an installation of Oracle GoldenGate for DevOps users.
 For more information about Oracle GoldenGate please see the [Oracle GoldenGate On-line Documentation](https://docs.oracle.com/goldengate/c1221/gg-winux/index.html).

-## How to build and run
+## Usage
 This project provides a Dockerfile tested with:

- * Oracle GoldenGate 12c Release 2 (12.2.0.1)
+- Oracle GoldenGate 12.2.0.1.1 for Oracle
- * Oracle GoldenGate Standard Edition 12c Release 3 (12.3.0.1)
+- Oracle GoldenGate 12.3.0.1.0 Standard Edition for Oracle
- * Oracle GoldenGate Microservices Architecture 12c Release 3 (12.3.0.1)
+- Oracle GoldenGate 12.3.0.1.0 Microservices Architecture for Oracle

-To build the images, use the [dockerBuild.sh](dockerBuild.sh) script.
+To build the images, use the [dockerBuild.sh](dockerBuild.sh) script or follow the instructions for manually building an image.

-### Building Oracle GoldenGate Docker Images
 **IMPORTANT:** You must download the installation binaries of Oracle GoldenGate.
 You only need to provide the binaries for the version you plan to install.
 The binaries can be downloaded from the [Oracle Technology Network](http://www.oracle.com/technetwork/middleware/goldengate/downloads/index.html).
-You also must have Internet connectivity when building the Docker image for the package manager.
-Note that you must not uncompress the Oracle GoldenGate binaries.
-The script will handle that for you and fail if you uncompress them manually!
+Do not uncompress the Oracle GoldenGate ZIP file.
+The `dockerBuild.sh` script will handle that for you.
+You also must have Internet connectivity when building the Docker image for the package manager to perform additional software installations.

+### Option 1 - Using `dockerBuild.sh` to Build Oracle GoldenGate Docker Images
-Once you have downloaded the Oracle GoldenGate software, run the **`dockerBuild.sh`** script:
+Once you have downloaded the Oracle GoldenGate software, run the `dockerBuild.sh` script without command line options to view usage instructions:

-    [oracle@localhost dockerfiles]$ ./dockerBuild.sh -h
+    $ ./dockerBuild.sh
     Oracle GoldenGate distribution ZIP file not specified.

-    Usage: ./dockerBuild.sh [-h | <ogg-zip-file-name>] [<docker-build-options> ...]
+    Usage: dockerBuild.sh [-h | <ogg-zip-file-name>] [<docker-build-options> ...]
     Where:
       ogg-zip-file-name       Name of OGG ZIP file
       docker-build-options    Command line options for Docker build